anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 #### Auto-Generation

 Auto-generation phase involves generating certificates, which will be used by Kubernetes.
-The process of generation of these certificates can be summarized with the steps, and the corresponding figure, below.
+The process of generation of these certificates can be summarized with the steps below.

 - Get airship treasuremap to the jumpserver. git clone [https://github.com/airshipit/treasuremap.git](https://github.com/airshipit/treasuremap.git)
 - copy type/cntt folder opnfv-airship to treasuremap under type
-- mv site defn.
-For pod10 to treasremap
+- mv site definition for pod10 to treasuremap
 - sudo tools/airship pegleg site -r /target collect intel-pod10 -s intel-pod10\_collected
 - mkdir intel-pod10\_certs
 - sudo tools/airship promenade generate-certs -o /target/intel-pod10\_certs /target/intel-pod10\_collected/\*.yaml